hyurl/schematize/README.md

 For more details about types, please check the [type definition](./src/types.ts).

-## More On Ensure
+## More On Schematize

 ### Default Values

-For the `ensure()` function, by default, if you provide a type constructor in the schema, when the specified property is missing, it will create a default value to make sure the property always available (expect use `Optional` wrapper).
+For the `schematize()` function, by default, if you provide a type constructor in the schema, when the specified property is missing, it will create a default value to make sure the property always available (expect use `Optional` wrapper).
 The default values of each types are: